ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/USBDevice/USBHID.md

 }
 ```

-## Contribute to the USBHID bindings webpage!
+## Contribute to the USBHID bindings webpage

-A great thing would be to develop in several languages running on different platforms, programs able to communicate with the mbed over USB.
-Visit the [USBHID bindings webpage](http://mbed.org/cookbook/USBHID-bindings-) and develop your own USBHID device!
+A great thing would be to develop programs able to communicate with an mbed board over USB using different languages and different platforms.
+Visit the [USBHID bindings webpage](http://mbed.org/cookbook/USBHID-bindings-) and develop your own USBHID device.